lne-lab/polyretina_ar/README.md

    Downloading the zipped files or forking the repository will give you the whole Unity project which can then be opened using Unity.
 Downloading the latest release will give you a Unity Package file which can be imported into an existing Unity project.
 3. After opening/importing the project, there will be potentially be some warning/error messages.
 You can ignore them by clicking clear in the console window.
 They will not appear again.

-### Viewing the simulation on a computer screen

-1. In the Game tab, create a new resolution that matches the output of the simulation (most likely 2036 x 2260).
-2. Open one of the demo sceenes (Assets/Polyretina/SPV/Demos/), such as Words.
-3. Run the simulation.

 ### Viewing the simulation in the Vive Pro Eye